-Employees are prohibited from using County materials, tools, facilities, equipment and labor for personal or private use regardless of whether the use is during working or nonworking time.
-Employees may not perform private work for themselves, co-workers, friends or family members during working time or while using County materials, tools, facilities, or equipment.
+Employees are prohibited from using County materials, tools, facilities, equipment and labor for personal or private use except as otherwise permitted by the Department.
+Employees may not perform private work for themselves, co-workers, friends or family members during working time while using County materials, tools, facilities, or equipment.
+Certain employees may be permitted to utilize specified county materials, tools and/or equipment for personal use as long as the personal usage of stated items does not cause the county to incur additional costs associated with use, and the usage is not illicit or for monetary gain related to outside employment.
 All County tools and equipment must be used and operated within the laws of the State of Ohio and/or rules and regulations of the County.
 Employees who separate from service with the County are responsible for return of reusable County property in her possession.

 Employees have no reasonable expectation of privacy in the use of County property and facilities.
 In order to safeguard employees and the workplace, and in order to maximize efficiency, safety and productivity, the County reserves the right, in its sole discretion and without notice to employees, to inspect, monitor or otherwise search County property and facilities or any other enclosed or open area within County property or facilities and to monitor or inspect any items found within such facilities.
+Trained dogs may assist in searches.
 Employees are required to cooperate in any work place inspection.
 The County also reserves the right to inspect any packages, mail, parcels, handbags, briefcases, or any other possessions or articles carried to and from County facilities and job sites where permitted by law.

 Employees required to answer the telephone as part of their assigned duties shall do so in a polite and courteous manner.
 No employee shall use foul or abusive language over the telephone or in any dealings with the public.
 The County reserves the right to monitor any phone at any time.
-Personal phone calls must be kept to an "on emergency basis" only.
+Personal phone calls must be kept to a minimum during work hours.
 Toll calls and/or long distance for personal reasons shall not be charged to the County.

 The County may issue cellular phones to its employees.
+If your job duties require you to have a County issued cell phone, one will be provided to you.
+Although limited personal use is permitted, reimbursement will be required if personal usage exceeds the plans allowable cell and data usage package.
 Cellular phones are not only capable of making and receiving phone calls, they may also be capable of email, text messaging, internet browsing, running third party applications, GPS, and entertainment.
-Regardless of the capability of a particular cellular phone, County-issued cellular phones are considered County property and are for business use only.
-Features other than phone use must not be used or activated without direct authorization from a supervisor.
-Use of County cellular phones while operating a motor vehicle (County-owned or personal) is prohibited.
+Regardless of the capability of a particular cellular phone, County-issued cellular phones are considered County property and are for business use only unless, otherwise permitted by the Department.
+Personal use of county issued mobile technology is permissible as long as the county does not incur additional costs associated with use, and the usage is not illicit or for monetary gain related to outside employment.
+Cell phone usage shall be limited to hands free devices while vehicle is in motion.